Grenada COVID-19 Entry Guidelines. Last Updated: April 24, 2021

 If you are planning any travel to Grenada within the coming months, please read the Grenada Air Travel Protocol carefully.
 It’s a detailed document, so I’ve put together a summary aka the quick version.

 Grenada COVID-19 Entry Guidelines: The Quick Version

 All travellers to Grenada must first apply for the Pure Safe Travel Certificate.
 This is a health clearance authorization that allows the applicant to travel to Grenada.
 You will be required to present a printed or electronic copy of the authorization before boarding your flight to Grenada.
 Apply for the Pure Safe Travel Certificate here.

 Negative PCR Test Result

-All arriving passengers are required to cover any related travel and quarantine expenses.
-Non-nationals must have travel insurance covering COVID-19 or declare that they will cover the cost of treatment and isolation.
+All arriving passengers (visitors and residents) are required to cover any related travel and quarantine expenses.
+Non-nationals must have travel insurance covering COVID-19 related illness or declare that they will cover the cost of treatment and isolation.